What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Not necessarily.

+The vaginal microbiome exists on a spectrum, and changes in bacterial communities do not always cause symptoms.
 Some women with a non-Lactobacillus dominant microbiome may have no symptoms at all, while others may experience discharge, odour, irritation or recurrent problems.

 How Can You Support a Healthy Vaginal Microbiome?

-General measures that may support vaginal health include:
+Research in this area continues to evolve, but general measures that may support vaginal health include:

 Avoiding vaginal douching